crystallabs/crysterm/examples/README.md

 - `terminal/` — `emulator/` (a minimal real terminal emulator) and `tid/` (terminal identification)
 - `text/` — a working Unicode text editor built on `TextEdit`

+The larger examples are split in two files: `ui.cr` holds the reusable TUI (a `<Name>UI` class that builds the frame and widgets and offers the chrome helpers), and the entry file holds the example itself — its data, flows, game rules and key handling.
+To build your own app on one of them, copy the directory, keep `ui.cr` and replace the entry file.
+The self-driving demos (`claude`, `direct/completer`, `text/editor`, `screen/multiple`) end in a section headed "Demo driver" that only exists for the capture; delete it.

 Minimal per-widget demos live in `tests/widget/` (see its README).